 The Girls Giving Fund

 Girls Giving is a collective-giving organization and the youth initiative of the Spirit of St. Louis Women’s Fund.
-Young women enrolled in grades 8 through 12 as of September 1 have participated in a curriculum teaching them about grants, financial review of a non profit, and skills needed for their site visits to four local nonprofits who submitted grant proposals to Girls Giving.
+Young women enrolled in grades 9 through 12 as of September 1 participate in a curriculum teaching them about grants, financial review of a non profit, and skills needed for their site visits to local nonprofits who submitted grant proposals to Girls Giving.

 Each member of Girls Giving contributes an annual donation of $100.
 The group combines all donations and awards that sum in the form of a grant to a local nonprofit(s) selected by the group.
 Through this cooperative giving model, Girls Giving is able to give more as a group than each member could give individually.
 Together, Girls Giving makes a big difference.